- African violet suckers are baby plants that outgrow from the stem of the mother plant.

 - Over time they grow into bigger mature leaf sets and can be easily spotted between the leaf stems.

-- As suckers grow larger they begin to develop their own crown and rosetta pattern in addition to the main crown of the plant.
+- As suckers grow larger they begin to develop their own crown and rosette pattern in addition to the main crown of the plant.
+For more information on rosettes, please visit “What are the Different Types of African Violet Plants?”).

 Why do African Violet plants sucker?